Cerulean warbler (Photo by Bill Hubick)

 "He and his friend were lying on their backs and scouring the canopy till they finally saw the male.
 I think the canopy was not quite leafed out, so they were lucky," recalls Dr. Barnett's daughter, Ann Love, who heard the story many times on hikes through the HVF with her father.
 She has seen cerulean warblers as they congregate for summer migration.
 But she has never been fortunate enough to spot one in its treetop nest.

-What is the conservation status of this species?
+What is the cerulean warbler's conservation status?

 Cerulean warblers are listed as vulnerable on the International Union for Conservation of Nature's Red List and as endangered in Canada.
 In the second half of the 20th century, they experienced the largest population decline of any North American wood warbler.